Nationals vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- The Nationals have been the favorite once in the past 10 games and won that contest.
+- Over the past 10 games, the Nationals have been favored twice and won both contests.

-- In their last 10 games with a total, the Nationals and their opponents have combined to hit the over three times.
+- In their last 10 games with a total, the Nationals and their opponents have failed to hit the over eight times.

-- In their last game with a spread, the Nationals failed to cover.
+- The Nationals did not cover its most recent game with a spread.

 Discover More About This Game